dibs-devs/chatter/README.md

 # Chatter
+**Docs for development and staging branches: scroll all the way down to see how they're different from master**
 #### Django-based Chat app that supports group chat and real-time updates.

 This app makes use of [Django Channels 2](http://channels.readthedocs.io) and uses